GulmurodY/flask-expense-tracker/README.md

 ## Features

-- **User Authentication**: Secure sign-up, log-in, and log-out functionality.
+- **User Authentication**: Sign-up, log-in, and log-out functionality.
 - **Expense & Income Tracking**: Add and view your income and expense records.
 - **Record Management**: Ability to delete any of your financial records.
 ## Demonstration